digital-asset/docs.daml.com/docs/2.6.4/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/understanding-ha.rst

 Data like this helps a business define an error budget or "the maximum amount of time that a technical system can fail without contractual consequences.”[#f2]_ which may also be a KPI for SREs.

 For example, over a 30 day (43,200 minutes) time-window, with an availability target of 99.9%, the system must not be down for more than 43.2 minutes.
 This 43.2 minute figure is a concrete target to plan around, and is often referred to as the error budget.
 If you exceed 43.2 minutes of downtime over 30 days, you fail to meet your availability goal.

 Aggregate request availability
 ==============================

-In contrast to time-based availabilty, the fine-grained aggregate request availability metric considers the number of failed requests i.e. x% of total failed requests.
+In contrast to time-based availability, the fine-grained aggregate request availability metric considers the number of failed requests i.e. x% of total failed requests.

 This metric is most useful for services that may be partially available or whose load varies over the course of a day or week rather than remaining constant, or to monitor specific, business-critical endpoints.

 The general formula is:

     :math:`availability = successfulRequests / totalRequests`

 Although not all requests have equal business value, this metric is often calculated over all requests made to the system.
 For example, a system that serves 2.5M requests per day, with a daily availability target of 99.99%, can serve up to 250 errors and still hit the target.

 ..
 NOTE::
     If a failing request retries and succeeds, it is not considered failed since the end-user sees no failure.

 Resiliency
 **********